 On March 29, the Tennessee House of Representatives passed HB 0786 by a vote of 64-29.
 The Tennessee State Senate version of the same bill, SB 0765, passed on March 18 with a vote of 23-9.
-Governor Bill Lee is expected to sign the bill into law.
+Governor Bill Lee signed the bill on April 8, 2021.
 As such, it is set to take effect July 1, 2021.
 It is widely called the "Constitutional Carry" bill.
 As an NRA certified instructor (rifle and pistol), and a Tennessee Handgun Carry Permit Certified Instructor, I am completely in favor of this legislation.

 Some purists may note that this bill is not true "Constitutional Carry," as it does not have provisions for the carry of long guns (such as rifles or shotguns), and it does not provide for carry by most persons aged 18-21, among other restrictions.
 While the point is valid, it also means that as a matter of technicality, no other state has true "Constitutional Carry" either, as there are also some restrictions in place in the other 18 states that have "Constitutional Carry" as of this writing.
 Some more correctly call the Tennessee bill "permitless carry."
 And although "permitless carry" is more linguistically correct, the term "Constitutional Carry" will be used in this letter as a matter of simplicity, as well as a matter of using the most widely known term.